MSc Computer Simulations for Science and Engineering

-- Geometry and mathematical Physics
+- Geometry and Mathematical Physics

 - Modelling, Numerics, Differential Equations

-The departments’ research is thereby characterised by a plurality of third-party-funded projects, especially within the network of Mathematics at Berlin and in cooperation with other natural and engineering sciences.
+The departments' research is characterised by a plurality of third-party-funded projects, especially within the network of Mathematics at Berlin and in cooperation with other natural and engineering sciences.
 With its research accomplishments, the Department for Mathematics earns leading positions in national and international rankings.

 The faculty member Professor Volker Mehrmann is a member of the National Academy of Science and Engineering (acatech).

-The programme is a special track of the Applied Mathematics master’s programme run by the Delft Institute of Applied Mathematics (DIAM).
+The programme is a special track of the Applied Mathematics master's programme run by the Delft Institute of Applied Mathematics (DIAM).
 DIAM is the largest mathematics research and education group in The Netherlands.
 DIAM consists of six sections: Numerical Analysis, Mathematical Physics, Analysis, Applied Probability, Statistics and Optimization.
-Within these sections, a broad range of topics is covered from applied to pure mathematics.
+Within these sections, a broad range of topics is covered, from applied to pure mathematics.
 The research in DIAM is also embedded in the following larger initiatives: